timothyjellison/new-homepage/src/pages/posts/grievances-of-the-python-newb.md

 subtitle: test
 tags:
   - python
-date: 2021-02-14T14:22:50.370Z
+date: 2021-02-14
 ---

-I've recently kicked off my first python projects and find some of it unintuitive.
-I'm coming from the frontend web development and Node backend development worlds, so it's really basic stuff.
+I've recently kicked off my first Python projects and find some of it unintuitive.
+I'm coming from the frontend web development and Node backend development worlds, so it's really basic stuff that's throwing me.
 This blog post will be a living FAQ / WTF document as I figure some of this basic stuff out and leave breadcrumbs for others along the way.

 ## Should I start with Python 2 or Python 3?